PrestaShopCorp/docs.cloud.prestashop.com/docs/src/5-prestashop-billing/100-hidden/1-checkout-subscription/README.md

 The event hook allows you to update your UI, when an important event occurs, like the creation of a subscription.

 :::warning
-Please do not use the event hook to register the fact a customer has subscribe to your product.
+Please do not use the event hook to register the fact a customer has subscribed to your product.
 It's not safe.
 Prefer the [webhook mechanism](../../6-references/1-webhook/).
 :::

 #### Vue 3